 Hardware stores and garden centers are likely bets to find parts or whole kits for rain barrels.
 Nonprofit organizations often sell them, including Bridging the Gap and Habitat for Humanity’s ReStore in the Kansas City metro area.

 The City of Lenexa Parks and Recreation Department and Rain to Recreation program also offer classes on building rain barrels.
 From these classes, we’ve developed detailed instructions for building and painting rain barrels.
 Additionally, Lenexa participates in Johnson County’s Stormwater Management Cost Share Program and your rain barrel expense may be eligible for partial reimbursement from that program.
-View the online application for more details.
+The 2016 Cost Share Application will be available in March 2016.

 Contact Jenny Doty, Recreation Supervisor, for more information about classes or building your own rain barrel.